michaelpaulkorthals/py_irc/README.md

 But with this software I go beyond LIRC and "irrp.py".
 It is capable to precisely immitate the remote controls with double layer protocols, which are build for newer Japanese middle and high class consumer electronics devices.

-Please use the "--help" parameter to get information about the freatures of the utilities.
+Please use the "--help" parameter to get information about the features of the utilities.

 The really smart module is "irc_api.py".
 Integrate it into a secure TLS TCP/IP daemon to receive IR signal requests from your home theatre web application.